DenOez/musicandwellbein/README.md

 # musicandwellbeing
 This project was done during my bachelor thesis.
 It's a web application that is collecting information of Spotify users with the help of the Spotify API.
 The main goal of this project was to discover correlaction between music listening habits of Spotify users and their well-being.
 For that I designed a survey that messured the personal well-being of the participants.
 So I was able to analyze the correlation between the results of the survey and the data that were collected by the web application.

-Down below you can find an instruction how to use the web-application:
+Here the instruction, how to use the web-application:

 Step 1: Spotify credentials\
 To work with the Spotify API first of all you need a Spotify account.
 When you already have one, go to the Dashboad page on Spotify Developers website and log in.
 Create an application and enter a name and description for your application.
 Then copy your Client ID and your Client Secret Key and store it on your computer.